 Immediate steps shall be taken, in Trust and Non-Self-Governing Territories or all other territories which have not yet attained independence, to transfer all powers to the peoples of those territories, without any conditions or reservations, in accordance with their freely expressed will and desire, without any distinction as to race, creed or color, in order to enable them to enjoy complete independence and freedom.

 That 1960 declaration is directly applicable to Hawaiʻi.
-As a non-self-governing territory, we have not yet attained independence, and are entitled to those immediate steps to transfer all powers to the people of Hawaiʻi without any conditions or reservations, to enable us to enjoy complete independence and freedom.
+As a non-self-governing territory, we have not yet attained independence and are entitled to those immediate steps to transfer all powers to the people of Hawaiʻi without any conditions or reservations, to enable us to enjoy complete independence and freedom.

-The twisting of the use of the term Native Hawaiians—thus limiting the exercise of self-determination to only a limited group of people while still denying a wider body who can be called Hawaiian nationals or those entitled to claim such nationality, should not be allowed as an escape from its international obligation to accord self-determination to such nationals by the US colonial government.
+The twisting of the use of the term Native Hawaiians—thus limiting the exercise of self-determination to only a limited group of people, while still denying a wider body who can be called Hawaiian nationals, or those entitled to claim such nationality—should not be allowed as an escape from its international obligation to accord self-determination to such nationals by the US colonial government.
 The question of Hawaiian self-determination is indeed a right of the native Hawaiian people.
 But it is far more than that.
-Hawaii’s rights of self-determination encompass a far larger expanse of people beyond one’s native blood!
+Hawaiʻi’s rights of self-determination encompass a far larger expanse of people beyond one’s native blood!

 How do the process and the Naʻi Aupuni document measure up to the US DOI final rule for federal recognition?